Khaled-ALK/khaled-alk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Khaled Alekaisr.
+Hi, I'm Khaled Alekasir.
 I recently completed my bachelor's in Computer Science at the University of Tehran.

 It's hard to pick a single **main** field, but I'm especially interested in problems with inherent uncertainty and in finding the patterns that describe them.